BuddyForms/BuddyForms-Hook-Fields/readme.txt

 == Changelog ==

+= 1.2 =
+Added Freemius Integration
+Fixed and issue with the dependencies check.
+The function tgmpa does not accepted an empty array.
+Added user_website as supported field

 = 1.1.9.2 =
 Fixed and issue with the dependencies check.
 The function tgmpa does not accepted an empty array.